Wendy Chung: Congenital anomalies

-Chung's research on congenital anomalies focuses on determining the genetic basis of congenital anomalies, focusing predominately on congenital diaphragmatic hernia and congenital heart disease.
-Her studies on congenital heart disease have been published in the journals Nature and Science, and have showed that mutations in many different genes are a cause of congenital anomalies and can also be associated with neurodevelopmental disorders.
+Her studies on congenital heart disease have been published in the journals Nature and Science, and have shown that mutations in many different genes are a cause of congenital anomalies and can also be associated with neurodevelopmental disorders.

 Cardiac disease

 Chung has concentrated research efforts for cardiac disease on pulmonary arterial hypertension, inherited arrhythmias, and cardiomyopathies.

-Chung has found four genes which may cause pulmonary hypertension.
+Chung has found four genes which cause pulmonary hypertension.
 Chung's current research is focused on identifying genes leading to pulmonary hypertension in children.

 Chung's work researching cardiomyopathies describes metabolic causes, identify genetic modifiers of disease progression in children and infants with the hypertrophic cardiomyopathy and novel genes for infantile cardiomyopathy.

 Spinal muscular atrophy

 One of Chung's contributions within the field of genetics involves her role in the development of screenings and treatment for spinal muscular atrophy (SMA), especially in newborns.
 Chung led the team to develop a new screening process for newborns with spinal muscular atrophy, with a pilot study conducted with a population of infants in New York identifying and successfully treating one infant with SMA.

 Chung has also conducted a natural history study to understand how spinal muscular atrophy progresses to provide a foundation for clinical trials.